ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 You can include the Zerto service with a new VMware vCenter Server® instance or add the service to your existing instance.

-Zerto v9.5u1 does not support vSphere 6.5 and 6.7.
+Zerto v9.5u1 does not support VMware vSphere 6.5 and 6.7.
 However, you can still order stand-alone licenses for existing vSphere 6.x instances.
 {: important}

 ## Billing for Zerto replication
 {: #zerto_ordering-billing}

-VMs that are replicated by using Zerto are metered by Zerto and {{site.data.keyword.cloud}}.
+VMs (virtual machines) that are replicated by using Zerto are metered by Zerto and {{site.data.keyword.cloud}}.
 Your bill for this usage is charged through an {{site.data.keyword.cloud_notm}} billable account instead of an {{site.data.keyword.cloud_notm}} infrastructure account.

 Before you order Zerto, ensure that your {{site.data.keyword.cloud_notm}} account is a billable account, and that it is linked to the same {{site.data.keyword.cloud_notm}} infrastructure account where your instance is deployed.